 The necessity of being digitally savvy has been highlighted more urgently than ever before during this period across all age groups.
 Consumers are significantly more open to digital offerings and experiences that will persist even after the pandemic recedes.

 This suggests that businesses should be ramping up their digital marketing efforts even if overall marketing budgets shrink 8-10% next year, as many of those surveyed expect.
-During this period, many turn to social media to get news of latest and best products, and where open reviews and ratings can be publicly viewed.
+During this period, many turns to social media to get news of the latest and best products, and where open reviews and ratings can be publicly viewed.
 Hence, for businesses, Social media has become a critical brand-building and engagement tool.

 84% of respondents report using social media for brand building and more than 54% have used it for customer retention during the pandemic.

 That’s reflected in a 74% increase in social media budgets since February - a jump from 12.3% to 23.2% of total marketing spend.
-That reflects an important shift in the perception of value of social media among marketing leaders, reversing a skeptical trend that’s persisted for the past few years.
+That reflects an important shift in the perception of the value of social media among marketing leaders, reversing a skeptical trend that’s persisted for the past few years.
 (Forbes)

 5. Blurred work-life boundaries